ABbiodiversity/recurring/offset/README.md

 source("functions.R")
 ```

-Define variables for your project.
+__Step 2.__ Define variables for your project.
 The date/time and coordinate specifications will make sure that required predictors are extracted in the way that match the estimates.

 - the species ID need to be a single 4-letter AOU code (see `getBAMspecieslist()` for a full list)
 - date/time/lat/long can be single values or vectors (shorter objects recycled)